-The mortgage industry is subject to regulation at the federal, state and local level.
-Potential changes to federal laws and regulations could have the effect of limiting the activities of FNMA, GNMA and FHLMC, the entities that provide liquidity to the secondary mortgage market, which could lead to increases in mortgage interest rates.
+The mortgage industry remains under intense scrutiny and continues to face increasing regulation at the federal, state and local level.
+Potential changes to federal laws and regulations could have the effect of limiting the activities of FNMA and FHLMC, the entities that provide liquidity to the secondary mortgage market, which could lead to increases in mortgage interest rates.
 Tighter underwriting requirements and fee restrictions and the increasingly complex regulatory environment may negatively impact our mortgage loan origination business in the form of lower demand, decreased revenue and increased operating costs.

-We are an approved seller/servicer of FNMA and FHLMC mortgage loans and an approved seller/issuer/servicer of GNMA, VA and FHA mortgage loans, and are subject to all of those agencies' rules and regulations.
+We are an approved seller/servicer of FNMA and FHLMC mortgage loans and an approved seller/issuer of GNMA, VA and FHA mortgage loans, and are subject to all of those agencies' rules and regulations.
 Any significant impairment of our eligibility to sell/service these loans could have a material adverse impact on our mortgage operations.
 In addition, we are subject to regulation at the state and federal level with respect to specific origination, selling and servicing practices including the Real Estate Settlement and Protection Act.
 Adverse changes in governmental regulation may have a negative impact on our mortgage loan origination business.

-Risks Related to Other External Risks
+Risks Related to the COVID-19 Pandemic and Other External Risks